richard-kramer/exeta-desk-controller/README.md

-# Exeta Desk Controller
+# Exeta Desk Controller (esphome)

-Remote control your [Exeta motorized desk](https://exeta.de/) over the network.
+Remote control your [Exeta motorized desk](https://exeta.de/) over the network using esphome.

 This works with an Arduino board reading the central control box signals and simulating button presses on the controller.

-For information on how to integrate this with homeassistant (and esphome), look at the [`esphome` branch](https://github.com/richard-kramer/exeta-desk-controller/tree/esphome).

 ## Compatibility